-The Atdpl1 mutant displayed a sensitivity towards the hemibiotrophic bacterium Pseudomonas syringae pv. tomato but a tolerance when infected by the necrotrophic fungus Botrytis cinerea (Magnin-Robert et al., 2015).
-However, SA levels were similar or even reduced compared with WT, whereas JA levels and JA-dependent gene expression were higher in the Atdpl1 infected mutant.
-This situation suggested a link between the sphingolipid and JA pathway.
-By using SPHK1 overexpressing plants, SA production was enhanced in response to FB1 treatment.
-Conversely SPHK1-KD plants displayed an increase in JA-related transcripts and metabolites (Qin et al., 2017).
-Therefore, it was suggested that the balance between LCBs and LCB-Ps modulated by the activity of SPHK1 acted as a signal upstream of the SA/JA signalling pathways during FB1-induced cell death (Qin et al., 2017).
+471 The Atdpl1 mutant displayed a sensitivity towards the hemibiotrophic bacterium 472 Pseudomonas syringae pv. tomato but a tolerance when infected by the necrotrophic fungus 473 Botrytis cinerea (Magnin-Robert et al., 2015).
+However, SA levels were similar or even 474 reduced compared to WT whereas JA levels and JA-dependent gene expression were higher 475 in the Atdpl1 infected mutant.
+This suggested a link between the sphingolipid and JA 476 pathway.
+By using SPHK1 overexpressing plants, SA production was enhanced in response 477 to FB1 treatment.
+Conversely SPHK1-KD plants displayed an increase in JA related 478 transcripts and metabolites (Qin et al., 2017).
+Thus, it was suggested that the balance 479 between LCBs and LCB-Ps modulated by the activity of SPHK1 acted as a signal upstream 480 of the SA/JA signaling pathways during FB1-induced cell death (Qin et al., 2017).

-Interplay with ethylene signalling pathway
+482 Interplay with ethylene signaling pathway

-It was recently shown that sphingolipid metabolism has connections with not only SA and JA pathways but also with ethylene signalling.
-Ethylene or its precursor (1-aminocyclopropane carboxylic acid) inhibits sphingolipid biosynthesis.
-Mutants disturbed in ethylene biosynthesis or signalling displayed constitutive modifications in sphingolipid content (Wu et al., 2015b).
-For example, ctr1-1 mutants, which have enhanced ethylene signalling, contained lower levels of ceramides and hydroxyceramides compared with WT.
-Some constitutive ethylene response mutants displayed a higher tolerance to FB1, and mutants deficient in ethylene signalling exhibited more sensitivity to FB1, showing that enhanced ethylene signalling rescues FB1-induced cell death.
+483 It was recently shown that sphingolipid metabolism has connections with not only SA and JA 484 pathways but also with ethylene signaling.
+Ethylene or its precursor (1-aminocyclopropane 485 carboxylic acid) inhibits sphingolipid biosynthesis.
+Mutants disturbed in ethylene biosynthesis 486 or signaling displayed constitutive modifications in sphingolipid content (Wu et al., 2015b).
+487 For example, ctr1-1 mutants, which have enhanced ethylene signaling, contained lower 488 levels of ceramides and hydroxyceramides compared to WT.
+Some constitutive ethylene 489 response mutants displayed a higher tolerance to FB1 and mutants deficient in ethylene 490 signaling exhibited more sensitivity to FB1, showing that enhanced ethylene signaling 491 rescues FB1-induced cell death.

-Conclusions and future directions
+493 Conclusions and future directions

-Over the last few decades we have learned much about the role of sphingolipids during the plant stress response.
-Functional analyses have demonstrated that sphingolipids are involved in the response to environmental cues.
+495 In the last few decades we have learned much about the role of sphingolipids during the plant 496 stress response.
+Functional analyses have demonstrated that sphingolipids are involved in 497 the response to environmental cues.
 The role of sphingolipids during PCD is well studied.
-Significant progress has been made but the precise identity of sphingolipids involved in this process is not clearly defined.
-It is clear that PCD is tightly regulated and further consideration should be given to the different stresses triggering PCD and also the plant species in question.
-The plasma membrane mediates contact with the environment and is the likely initial source of signal transduction.
-Recent evidence has shown that GIPC glycosylation involved different regulation processes in the plasma membrane.
-The composition, distribution and dynamic association of sphingolipids are therefore of high importance for plasma membrane function.
-It is essential to unravel the dynamic association between sphingolipids, plasma membrane lipids and proteins to better understand the recognition step of the immune response.
-While a body of evidence has revealed functions for LCBs/LCB-Ps, ceramides and GIPCs, the roles of GlcCers in plants have yet to be fully investigated, other than the observation that they are essential for normal plant growth and development.
-The relationship between sphingolipids and SA is long acknowledged and recent studies have shown interconnections with other defence signalling pathways such as JA and ethylene.
-The regulation of stomatal aperture is of crucial importance during plant defence responses, especially in response to foliar pathogens.
-ABA-mediated stomatal closure inhibits pathogen penetration to the apoplast.
-As the sphingolipid signalling pathway has some interconnections during this process in response to drought stress, the relationship between sphingolipids and ABA in response to foliar pathogens remains to be elucidated.
+498 Significant progress has been made but the precise identity of sphingolipids involved in this 499 process is not clearly defined.
+It is clear that PCD is tightly regulated and further consideration 500 should be given to the different stresses triggering PCD and also the plant species in 501 question.
+The plasma membrane mediates contact with the environment and is the likely 502 initial source of signal transduction.
+Recent evidence has shown that GIPC glycosylation 503 involved different regulation processes in the plasma membrane.
+The composition, the 504 distribution and the dynamic association of sphingolipids are thus of high importance for the 505 plasma membrane function.
+It is essential to unravel the dynamic association between 506 sphingolipids, plasma membrane lipids and proteins in order to better understand the 507 recognition step of the immune response.
+While a body of evidence has revealed functions 508 for LCBs/LCB-Ps, ceramides and GIPCs, the roles of GlcCers in plants have yet to be fully 509 investigated, other than the observation that they are essential for normal plant growth and 510 development.
+The relationship between sphingolipids and SA is long acknowledged and 511 recent studies showed interconnections with other defense signaling pathways such as JA 512 and ethylene.
+The regulation of stomatal aperture is of crucial importance during plant 513 defense responses especially in response to foliar pathogens.
+ABA-mediated stomatal 514 closure inhibits pathogen penetration to the apoplast.
+Since sphingolipid signaling pathway 515 have some interconnections during this process in response to drought stress, the 516 relationship between sphingolipids and ABA in response to foliar pathogens remains to be 517 elucidated.